Peter Parker (The Amazing Spider-Man film series): Powers and suit design

+Like all other versions of the character, this iteration of Parker has superhuman physical abilities, reflexes, and senses, and is able to crawl on walls.
 Unlike the Spider-Man of the previous series, this iteration of the character is unable to shoot organic webs from his arms, relying on self-designed mechanical web shooters attached to his suit.
 Webb explained that he felt that the web-shooters were "able to dramatize Peter's intellect".
-However, like all other versions of the character, this iteration of Parker has superhuman physical abilities, reflexes, and senses, and is able to crawl on walls.

 During the design process for the spandex Spider-Man suit used in The Amazing Spider-Man, Webb put an emphasis on making the suit look as if it was made by a high-school student.
 This was shown through decisions such as making the lenses for the eyes from a pair of sunglasses.
 Webb explained that he and the crew wanted a design that would make the body look more acrobatic, with the "legs of the spider [symbol on the chest]" used to emphasize it.
 Webb revealed that the film used varying suits for different lighting conditions.
 The webbing on the costume was also made darker.

 The suit was more streamlined in The Amazing Spider-Man 2, emphasizing updates supposedly made by Peter and Gwen in between the two films.
 Changes included larger lenses in the mask and modified web shooters, in addition to some modifications allowing Garfield to use the restroom while in the suit.